This blueberry cream cheese pie has a creamier and softer texture than a normal cheesecake and a whole grain cookie crust!

-But you guys.
 This crust is the best crust ever.
 I will never make a traditional pie crust again.
 I’ve never liked them but I could tolerate them.
 Not any longer.
 The crust was the one I used in my raspberry lemon bars, which were adapted from Heidi’s recipe.

 I like cheesecake.
 But this takes cheesecake to a whole ‘nother level.
 This blueberry cream cheese pie tastes just like a cheesecake but it’s not firm like a normal cheesecake.
 Instead it’s creamy and gooey.
 I will always prefer soft and gooey to firm so this is *the* perfect pie for me!